ehabzubedat/minimo/README.md

 # minimo
-Responsive web design using HTML/CSS and Bootstrap
+Responsive web page using HTML/CSS and Bootstrap